-Overall, the trend of decreased dispensing of monitored prescription drugs, defined as controlled substances in schedules II through V, continues in Wisconsin.
-From Q2 2019 to Q3 2019 specifically, there was a minimal reduction in the total number of all monitored prescription drugs dispensed, but there has been an approximately 3% reduction from the dispensing levels of Q3 2018.
+Overall, the trend of dispensing of monitored prescription drugs, defined as controlled substances in schedules II through V, continues at nearly the same level as previous quarters in Wisconsin.
+From Q1 2020 to Q2 2020 specifically, there was a minimal reduction (less than one percent) in the total number of all monitored prescription drugs dispensed, but there has been slight (less than one percent) increase from the dispensing levels of Q2 2019.

-When considering opioids specifically, data from the PDMP show that opioid dispensing from Q2 2019 to Q3 2019 decreased slightly, with a decrease of 1%, or 8,654 fewer prescription dispensings.
-This equates to a 5.5% reduction from the dispensing levels of Q3 2018.
+When considering opioids specifically, data from the PDMP show that opioid dispensing from Q1 2020 to Q2 2020 decreased, with a decrease of nearly 1.5%, or 12,046 fewer prescription dispensings.
+This equates to a 3.3% reduction from the dispensing levels of Q2 2019.

-Benzodiazepine dispensing from Q2 2019 to Q3 2019 increased slightly, by less than 1% (an increase of 133 prescription dispensings).
-This still equates to an overall 5% reduction from the dispensing levels of Q3 2018.
+Benzodiazepine dispensing from Q1 2020 to Q2 2020 decreased by 0.7 1% after a slight increase of 1% from Q4 2019 to Q1 2020.
+This equates to an overall 2.5% reduction from the dispensing levels of Q2 2019.

 Dispensing of stimulants continues to fluctuate quarterly between increased and decreased dispensing.
-Dispensing for Q3 2019 decreased by 1.5% from Q2 2019.
-Overall, dispensing of stimulants is up almost 5% from the dispensing levels of Q3 2018.
+Dispensing for Q2 2020 increased by less than one percent compared to Q1 2020.
+Overall, dispensing of stimulants is up almost 4% from the dispensing levels of Q2 2019.